 Salaries According to BLS

-Average salaries range from $47,570 to $64,360 (25th to 75th percentile) for careers related to transportation and materials moving.
+Transportation and Materials Moving majors often go into careers where salaries can range from $47,570 to $64,360 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.